umair-iftikhar/jazzina/README.md

 Now a days CSS animations are the perfect way to make your website more attractive.
 Here I am posting a CSS Animation Library.
 This is a GITHUB open source project and you can also contribute in this Library.
 It is a great pleasure for us.

 Jazzina Animation Library or JAL will make your life easy in animations of CSS.

+# How to use?

+Link **jazzina.css** in your html page via link tag.
+Just simpaly put animation class in class attribute of tag and Done.